digitalstudium/redmine-docker/README.md

 ### - docker-compose.yml:
 change all occurrences of "AnyPassword" and "AnyKeyYouLike" to password and key you like.

-Also you can put plugins to redmine/plugins directory and themes to redmine/themes directory.
+Also you can put plugins to redmine/plugins directory.
-They will be installed automatically after starting of redmine container.
+They will be installed automatically after restarting of redmine container.

 After setting abovementioned values, run command:
 ```bash